U.S. Route 395 Alternate: Carson–Reno Highway

 After passing over the interstate, US 395 Alt. becomes the four-lane Carson–Reno Highway.
 It curves northeast north through the small town of Washoe City.
 As the highway exits the town, it briefly climbs southeast of Washoe Hill to ascend Washoe Summit at an elevation of 5089 ft.
 The second junction with Eastlake Boulevard (former SR 428) the top of the hill is dubbed the "Washoe Hill Memorial" and is dedicated to victims of drunk driving.
 As the road descends, it curves north once again to enter Pleasant Valley.
 The route crosses over Steamboat Creek and Jones Creek as it passes through the rural community.

-Overlooking US 395 Alt. as it passes through Steamboat Hills.
+Overlooking US 395 Alt. as it passes through Steamboat Hills as seen in 2008.

 After leaving Pleasant Valley, US 395 Alt. curves east and north again to travel through Steamboat Hills.
 Development of this small community dates back to 1859, when a small resort was established that took advantage of the natural hot springs nearby.
 Steamboat's springs are still active today, producing geothermal power for northwest Nevada since 1991.

 The highway meets the Mount Rose Junction just north of Steamboat.
 This junction provides access to Mount Rose and North Lake Tahoe via Mount Rose Highway (State Route 431), as well as Virginia City to the southeast by Geiger Grade (State Route 341).